-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

 Victim’s families said they were disappointed by the decision.
 Their lawyers said they would challenge in the High Court any prosecutorial decision that did not withstand scrutiny.

-“We would like to remind everyone that no prosecution or if it comes to it no conviction does not mean not guilty, it does not mean that no crime was committed, it does not mean that those soldiers acted in a dignified and appropriate way,” said Mickey McKinney, brother to one of the victims.
+“We would like to remind everyone that no prosecution or if it comes to it no conviction does not mean not guilty, it does not mean that no crime was committed, it does not mean that those soldiers acted in a dignified and appropriate way,” Mickey McKinney, brother to one of the victims, told a news conference.

+Before a prosecutor’s service briefing at a Londonderry hotel, the families marched from the Bogside and sang civil rights anthem “We Shall Overcome”.

+Linda Nash, the brother of William Nash, a 19-year-old killed on the day, was tearful when she emerged from the hotel.
+Veteran civil rights campaigner Eamonn McCann’s hands shook as he comforted her.

 Director of Public Prosecutions for Northern Ireland, Stephen Herron said he was conscious relatives faced an “extremely difficult day.”